God designed ordinary life to renew our joy every day.

 Whether bathing or floating, we connect with God’s joy in water.

-I love a hot bath as much as floating on a beautiful lake, don’t you?
+I love a hot bath as much as floating in a beautiful lake, don’t you?

 The Bible refers to water as a metaphor for God’s Spirit.

-Spend time every week in and around the life changing effects of water.
+Spend time every week around the life-changing effects of water.

 Joy rhythm #5: Walking